top of page

 House cracked by clay shrinkage and swelling | Sam Gash

-Limit cracking and subsidence by stabilizing the moisture content of clay soils
+Limit cracking and subsidence by eliminating the shrinkage and swelling of clay soils.

 Damp basement | Sam Gash